14 Post-earnings announcement drift

 Warning

-Note that the following code chunk takes a few minutes to run.
-Using the parallel processing does not help much in this case, as the code is not written in a way to facilitate this.
+Note that the following code chunk can take a few minutes to run.
+Parallel processing does not help much in this case, as the code is not written in a way to facilitate this.

 rets <-